deepgram/voice-heist-demo/README.md

 "brain" for the game logic, and a per-turn scoring judge.

-This is the public demo of the Voice Heist booth game: the same game and UI, with the booth authentication layer (device gate, player sign-in, OAuth, admin portal) removed so you can clone it, run it, and deploy your own in minutes.
+This is the public demo of the Voice Heist booth game: the same game and UI, with the booth's device gate, OAuth, and admin portal removed so you can clone it, run it, and deploy your own in minutes.
+A lightweight, optional sign-up stays (see below).
 The prize-based experience stays exclusive to the Deepgram booth.

 ## How it works